Drury Alternative Track in Special Education (DATSE)

 Individualized programs of study are provided to all fully admitted DATSE students prior to the first semester of enrollment.

-If you passed Praxis II exam 0543 or 5543 prior to September 1, 2014, that score will be honored until December 31, 2016.
+If you passed the Praxis II exam 0543 or 5543 prior to September 1, 2014, that score will be honored until December 31, 2016.
 Any Praxis II exam taken after August 31, 2014 will not meet a Missouri certification requirement.

 Prospective students must work with the School of Education and Child Development to submit all required materials for graduate admission.
-Once that process is complete, students must interview with the Director of the School of Education and Child Development.
+Once that process is complete, students must interview with the Dean of the School of Education and Child Development.
 The form below must be submitted electronically prior to the interview and students must bring a hard copy to the interview as well.